Groups seek probe of NY-NJ whale deaths amid wind power prep

 The groups’ demands came after a 30-foot (9-meter) humpback whale washed ashore Saturday in Atlantic City.
 Another young humpback whale washed up a few blocks away on Dec.
 23, and a third 30-foot-long (9-meter) humpback was found on a beach in Strathmere, New Jersey on Dec.
 10.

-An infant sperm whale, 12 feet (3.6 meters) long, was found dead on the beach in Keansburg, New Jersey on December 5th; a 31-foot-long humpback was found dead on Indian Wells Beach in Amagansett, New York on Dec.
-6th; and a 30-foot (9-meter) long sperm whale was found on New York’s Rockaway Beach on Dec.
+An infant sperm whale, 12 feet (3.6 meters) long, was found dead on the beach in Keansburg, New Jersey on Dec.
+5; a 31-foot-long (9.4 meters) humpback was found dead on Indian Wells Beach in Amagansett, New York on Dec.
+6; and a 30-foot (9-meter) sperm whale was found on New York’s Rockaway Beach on Dec.
 12.

 The Marine Mammal Stranding Center, located just north of Atlantic City in Brigantine, responded to the city’s two recent whale deaths.
 Sheila Dean, the center’s director, said it is not yet known what caused the deaths, pending post-mortem tests.
 But she noted that many variables could be in play, including underwater sonar use by the military, the prevalence of plastic pollution in the ocean, and the ever-present danger of collisions with ships.